Snapchat Cheating Signs: The Hidden Red Flags

 A partner who routinely clears their Snapchat chat list is eliminating the most basic evidence of who they talk to.
 If you open their Snapchat and the chat screen is nearly empty despite a high and rising Snap Score, that disconnect tells a story.

 Snapchat lets users customize notifications per conversation.
 A cheater can mute notifications from their affair partner so that no banners, sounds, or lock-screen previews appear.
-They can also turn off Snapchat notifications entirely and just check the app manually on their own schedule.
+They can also turn off Snapchat notifications entirely and check the app manually on their own schedule.

 If your partner used to receive visible Snapchat notifications and those have suddenly stopped — but their Snap Score keeps climbing — they have likely adjusted their notification settings to prevent you from seeing incoming messages.
 This is a subtler version of why he turns his phone away: instead of physically hiding the screen, they configure the app to hide itself.

-Watch the Best Friends List Shifts
+Watch the Best Friends List and Emoji Shifts

 Note Their Active Hours

-Check for Linked Accounts and Cross-Platform Activity
+Check for Cross-Platform Activity

 According to Snapchat's own support documentation (Snapchat Support, 2025):